usc-sail/tiles-dataset-release/READMEs/fitbit/daily-summary/README.md

-# daily-summary
+# Daily summary
-This file describes the `daily-summary` files.
+This file describes the Fitbit `daily-summary` files.

 ## Description
 Each one of the files contains a daily summary for each participant.
 This is organized in a table with the following columns: